-At June 30, 2023, the Charleston County Park and Recreation Commission has several incomplete construction commitments of \$12,959,710.
+At June 30, 2024, the Charleston County Park and Recreation Commission has several incomplete construction commitments of \$10,383,090.

 The Cooper River Park and Playground Commission contracted on July 1, 1996, with the City of North Charleston (City) to provide recreational services for the fiscal year to the citizens within the Commission's jurisdictional boundaries.
 Since the original contract date, the Commission and the City have renewed this contract annually with an effective date of July 1 of each fiscal year.
 Under the terms of this contract, the City agrees to pay all reasonable administrative and professional costs incurred by the Commission, and the Commission agrees to transfer and pay over to the City all appropriated funds, from whatever source, in the accounts of the Commission except for the remaining unassigned fund balance carried forward from June 30, 2009.
 The City also assumed control and possession (but not legal title) of fixed property and equipment.
-Due to the declining tax base and the fractured property lines of the Commission, it would be difficult or impractical to provide services to its citizens without this contract with the City.
-The Commission entered another one year contract with the City covering the period from July 1, 2023 to June 30, 2024, with essentially identical terms as previous contracts.
+Due to the declining tax base and the fractured property lines of the Commission entered another one year contract with the City covering the period from July 1, 2024 to June 30, 2025, with essentially identical terms as previous contracts.